 Oops!
 What to do when email mistakes happen

 Everyone makes mistakes every now and then.
-When it comes to email marketing everyone’s done it, even the big guys make a gaffe sometimes.
+When it comes to email marketing, everyone’s done it; even the big guys make gaffes sometimes.
 When this happens, the important thing is to take a breath and not panic.
 Most people think they need to send out an apology right away, but depending on the error and your audience, you may want to wait.
 Sending too many emails at once, even for a mistake, can send your unsubscribe rate skyrocketing.

-Here are 4 steps to take if you’ve made a mistake in an email:
+Here are four steps to take if you’ve made a mistake in an email:

-2. Respond – Once you’ve assessed the situation it’s time to figure out how to respond.
+2. Respond: Once you’ve assessed the situation, decide how to respond.

 Keep these tips in mind if you need to send a follow-up email:

-- Be Clear – Subject/pre-header should be clear about the purpose
+- Be clear – Subject and pre-header should be clear about the purpose

-- Apologize – Own up to the mistake, say you’re sorry for any misunderstanding
+- Apologize – Own up to the mistake and say you’re sorry for any misunderstanding

 - Brand – Stay on brand in the apology, but humor is always good